 Here's everything you need to know before you visit Cape Town.
-What to avoid, when to visit, how to get there, how long you should go for, where to stay and a list of the best things to do and see.
+What to avoid, when to visit, how to get there, how long you should go for, where to stay, what to do and more.

 I've jumped on board to provide you with a local's guide to Cape Town, and as I'm a born-and-bred South African, you couldn't be in better hands.